Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Faster Deposits

-The platform will allow transactions in any Currency.
+The platform will allow transactions in any currency.
 From inception BTC, WBTC and ETH will be available.
 Making deposits via ETH or WBTC can be performed in a trustless manner by using a decentralized so called bridge, a special contract on the Ethereum Blockchain.
 Such deposits will be available in less than a minute.

 ## What is getting worse?